instadw/instadwell-blog/_posts/2026-1-29-top-10-co-living-spaces-in-kondapur-and-living-guide-cheaper-than-madhapur-2026.md

 author: Sanchit
 category: Student
 date: 2026-1-29T09:14:00.000+05:30
+faq:
+  - question: "Is there a women's PG near Kondapur Hyderabad?"
+    answer: "Yes.
+Kondapur has several managed options suitable for female residents.
+HelloWorld Sukoon (quiet residential lane) and HelloWorld Hitex (near HITEC City) are both verified managed options starting from ₹12,000.
+Use the Kondapur listings map to filter by gender and price."
+  - question: "Is there a PG near Kondapur Hyderabad for men?"
+    answer: "Yes.
+Zolo Cyberwiz (close to Cyber Towers, from ₹6,191) and Zolo Goodvibes (budget-friendly, from ₹9,100) are good value picks for male residents.
+For premium, Stanza Living Burnley House offers full amenities starting at ₹18,000."
+  - question: "Is there a single room PG in Kondapur?"
+    answer: "Yes.
+Single private rooms in Kondapur start from around ₹11,500 at HelloWorld Zain and go up to ₹18,000 at Stanza Living Burnley House.
+For mid-range, HelloWorld Taj at ₹14,000 offers modern interiors."
+  - question: "What is a Kondapur PG hostel?"
+    answer: "In Kondapur, PG hostel typically refers to managed co-living properties with dormitory-style or semi-shared rooms at lower price points.
+Zolo Green Valley (from ₹8,500) and Zolo Goodvibes (from ₹9,100) fall into this category.
+For a fully private room, HelloWorld and Stanza Living options are the better fit."
+  - question: "Is there a single room PG in Kondapur for males?"
+    answer: "Yes.
+Single rooms for male residents in Kondapur start from ₹9,000 at Zolo Cyberwiz and go up to ₹18,000 at Stanza Living Burnley House.
+For a mid-range single room close to HITEC City, HelloWorld Hitex at ₹12,000 is a practical option."
+  - question: "Is there a co-living PG in Kondapur?"
+    answer: "Yes.
+HelloWorld Armaan is the most community-focused option with an active social vibe.
+Stanza Living Maribor House and Stanza Living Burnley House offer the full managed co-living experience with meals, housekeeping, and biometric entry."
+  - question: "Is there a single room PG in Kondapur for ladies?"
+    answer: "Yes.
+HelloWorld Sukoon (quiet lane, ₹12,000) and HelloWorld Taj (modern interiors, ₹14,000) are well-rated managed options for female residents.
+Raghavendra Colony pockets near the RTO offer better walkability for female residents."
+  - question: "What is the price of women's PG in Kondapur Hyderabad?"
+    answer: "Women's managed PG options in Kondapur start from ₹8,500 at Zolo Green Valley for shared rooms, and from ₹12,000 at HelloWorld Sukoon for standard private rooms.
+Premium single rooms go up to ₹18,000.
+Raghavendra Colony and HITEC City-adjacent pockets are the most recommended zones."
 ---

 Kondapur is the "Smart Middle Ground" of Hyderabad’s IT corridor.
 It absorbs the spillover from Madhapur and Hitech City, offering a more residential vibe without the insane rents of the Financial District.